sopel-irc/sopel.chat/_tutorials/part-2-config-wizard-and-setup-functions.md

 Sopel has a config file, written in an INI-like format.
 It can provide configuration options not just for the bot itself, but for modules as well.
-Here, we're going to cover how you can leverage that configuration, as well as how to make your module configurable in the wizard like we showed back in [Part 1]({% link _tutorials/part-1-installation.md %}).
+Here, we're going to cover how you can leverage that configuration, as well as how to make your module configurable in the wizard like we showed in [the installation guide]({% link _usage/installing.md %}).

 ## Config Basics